ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 18. What lies within (2014)

 Story: Viola and Nicola are going through a rough time.
-To overcome this crisis, they decide to spend a weekend in a remote cabin belonging to Nicola’s parents.
+To overcome this crisis, they spend a weekend in a remote cabin belonging to Nicola’s parents.
 Just a couple of days together to heal their wounds, but everything will take a turn for…

 19. Run for Your Life (2014)